 Featured Congregation/Collection

-Read more about Philadelphia Yearly Meeting of Women FriendsPhiladelphia Congregations Early Records
+Read more about First Moravian Church, Philadelphia, PAPhiladelphia Congregations Early Records

 When completed, the Philadelphia Congregations Early Records project will offer over 80,000 pages of records from Philadelphia’s oldest congregations, connecting the archives of Christ Church, St. George’s Methodist Church, Gloria Dei, Mikveh Israel, the African Episcopal Church of St. Thomas, the Episcopal Diocese of Pennsylvania, the Presbyterian Historical Society, St. Peter’s Episcopal Church, the American Baptist Historical Society, the Moravian Archives, and Friends Historical Library.